Sarahegorov98534/notes/README.md

 # 2024-03-12
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Sir Tony Hoare.
 This quote serves as a reminder that while efficiency is crucial in programming, optimizing code too early without sufficient data or understanding of the actual bottlenecks can lead to unnecessary complexity and potentially introduce new bugs.
 Focus on writing clear, maintainable code first, then optimize only when it's truly needed based on performance measurements.

+# 2024-03-13
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, always strive for simplicity in design and implementation.
+Clear, concise code that's easy to read, understand, and maintain often proves to be more robust and scalable than overly complex solutions.
+Remember, you're not just writing code for computers to execute but also for fellow humans to read and comprehend.
+So, keep it simple, logical, and well-structured."